Managing the Traffic Flow: The Biggest Challenge for Growing Firms

 Managing communication entails navigation of incoming external input – emails, meetings, phone calls, etc – as well as managing internal input such as people queries and discussions around business strategy.

-On the other hand, production traffic refers to activities related directly to doing the work -such as admin doing admin work, Accountants doing accounting work, bookkeepers doing bookkeeping partners doing strategy work.
+On the other hand, production traffic refers to activities related directly to doing the work -such as admin doing admin work, Accountants doing accounting work, bookkeepers doing bookkeeping, and partners doing strategy work.

 It is key to manage both in order to ensure that the right people are doing the right tasks with the appropriate level of cost applied—this helps ensure efficiency when operating the business.